 - Provide people with different ways to give– One of the best things you can do for your fundraiser is to give people different ways to participate.
 Some people are comfortable writing big checks, others are more likely to chip in while you’re “passing the hat,” some people like to donate anonymously, and others like to get something for their donation (think NPR tote bags) or know that part of the purchase price is going to the cause (pink ribbon jewelry, water bottles, etc.).
 By creating multiple opportunities with different expense and effort levels at your event, you’re likely to capture more donations.

 - Make it fun– Make sure to put the “fun” in fundraiser if you want it to be truly successful!
 An upbeat, playful atmosphere loosens people’s inhibitions, and that includes their willingness to open their wallets.
 Auctions and silent-auctions are always a great choice, and games that dunk someone or put them in “jail” are high-energy crowd pleasers.
+The chances are that there will be kids coming with their parents, so make sure there is fun for kids so they don’t get bored and drag their parents home early.
+Another way to include kids, especially if you are fundraising for a school, is by using these pta art fundraising ideas.
 For some reason, light-hearted public humiliation of a boss/principal/etc. seems to put audiences in a very generous mood!
 A little creativity and great music and food go a long way.

 Have you ever thrown a fundraiser?
 What are your tips for success?
 We’d love to hear from you, so leave a comment below!